CISecurity/ControlsAssessmentSpecification/control-6/control-6.2.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - Users
-	  - Detect
+	  - Protect
 	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 5.1: Establish Secure Configurations
+* None

 Inputs
 ------
 #.
-Endpoint Inventory: The list of endpoints from the endpoint inventory
-#.
-The list of events that should be logged (an event logging policy).

-Assumptions
-^^^^^^^^^^^
-The assumption is that there could potentially be numerous events which should be logged, and that a checklist verifying the logging policy can be examined per endpoint.
+Enterprise process for revoking access to enterprise assets

 Operations
 ----------
 #.
-For each endpoint, determine if the configured event logging policy matches the policy defined by Input 2, noting appropriately and inappropriately configured endpoints.
+Check to see if Input 1 exists
+	#.
+If the enterprise has an access revoking process, M1 = 1
+	#.
+If the enterprise does not have an access revoking process, M1 = 0
+#.
+Using Input 1, check to see if the process, includes at a minimum, a way to revoke access upon termination, rights revocation, and role change of a user.
+	#.
+For each element that is include, assign a value of 1.
+Sum the value of the elemnts included.
+(M2)

 Measures
 --------
-* M1 = The list of endpoints
+* M1 = Output of Operation 1
-* M2 = Count of M1
+* M2 = Count of elements included in the access revoking process
-* M3 = The list of appropriately configured endpoints
-* M4 = Count of M3
-* M5 = The list of inappropriately configured endpoints
-* M6 = Count of M5

 Metrics
 -------

-Logging Policy Coverage
+If M1 is 0, the safeguard receives a failing score.
+The other metric don't apply.

+Completeness of Process
 ^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | Determine the ratio of endpoints implementing the prescribed event logging policy
+	  - | The percentage of elements included in the access granting process
-	    | to the total number of endpoints.
 	* - **Calculation**
-	  - :code:`M4 / M6)`
+	  - :code:`M2 / 3`

 .. history
 .. authors